superDross/dotfiles/notes/tooling/docker.md

 ### Commands

+`FROM` - image to start from like debian/python (multiple can be used); should use Alpine liux

+`MAINTAINER` - person whom maintains the image

-`ENV` allows env vars to be used across lines.
+`ENV` - allows env vars to be used across lines.

 `RUN` - lets you execute commands inside of your docker image during build time and get written into your image as a new layer